Margaret of France was born to King Philip III of France and Maria of Brabant.

-Edward’s actions had served to further alienate the barons.
-The barons met secretly in London and drew up a plan to capture both Edward, Isabella and Gaveston.
+King Edward’s actions had served to further alienate the barons.
+The barons met secretly in London and drew up a plan to capture King Edward, Isabella and Gaveston.

 Edward, Isabella and Gaveston fled north but were followed by the Earls of Lancaster and Pembroke.
 In an attempt to outwit their pursuers Edward and Isabella went to York leaving Gaveston at Scarborough.